scris/preskim/README.md

 **Why another PDF reader?**

-- The commercial products, like PDF Expert, add too many irrelevant things into their app.
+- The commercial products, like PDF Expert, have too many irrelevant things combined.
 - The first-party original Preview app lacks fundamental functions.
 - The original Skim app is good, but it hasn't yet adopted the new design language of macOS 11.0+.